ninerdelta/GoFishing/README.md

 * Physics implemented on the line bobber

-* Pond generated at run time
+* Pond generated at runtime